OR-Agent: Bridging Evolutionary Search and Structured Research for Automated Algorithm Discovery: Introduction

-In this paper, we introduce \emph{Open Research Agent (OR-Agent)}, a multi-agent system designed to emulate and systematize the workflow of scientific research, with a particular focus on operations research (OR) problems.
-OR-Agent treats research ideas and programs as research artifacts to be iteratively evolved, evaluated, and refined \cite{liu2024evolution}.
-Rather than relying solely on mutation or crossover style search iteration \cite{romera2024mathematical, liu2023algorithm, liu2024evolution, novikov2025alphaevolve}, OR-Agent organizes the research process as a structured tree of investigations.
+In this paper, we introduce \emph{Open Research Agent (OR-Agent)}, a multi-agent system designed to emulate and systematize the workflow of scientific research, with a particular focus on automatic heuristic design for operations research (OR) problems.
+OR-Agent treats heuristic ideas and programs as research artifacts to be iteratively evolved, evaluated, and refined \cite{liu2024evolution}.
+Rather than relying solely on mutation or crossover style search iteration \cite{romera2024mathematical,liu2023algorithm,liu2024evolution,novikov2025alphaevolve}, OR-Agent organizes the research process as a structured tree of investigations.
 The system integrates evolutionary initialization, deep local investigation, and memory-based reflection to balance exploration and exploitation under finite computational budgets.
-The core contributions of this work are as follows: \begin{itemize} \item We design a multi-agent research framework with exploratory capabilities in complex environment, enabling automated scientific discovery in domains with rich experimental settings. \item We propose a structured tree-based research workflow that captures branching hypothesis exploration and systematic backtracking, enabling explicit management of research trajectories rather than relying solely on mutation and crossover iterations. \item We introduce an evolutionary–systematic ideation mechanism that unifies evolutionary selection of research starting points, comprehensive research plan generation, and structured exploration within a tree-based workflow.
-Each round begins from evolutionarily selected solutions, from which agents generate a comprehensive research plan and explore refinement directions in a coordinated and structured manner. \item We introduce a hierarchical optimization-inspired reflection system in which short-term reflections act as verbal gradients, long-term reflections as verbal momentum, and memory compression as semantic weight decay, collectively forming a principled mechanism for governing research dynamics. \item We conduct extensive experiments across classical combinatorial optimization problems and simulation-based cooperative driving scenarios, demonstrating the effectiveness and generality of the proposed framework. \end{itemize}

-Results demonstrate OR-Agent’s capability to outperform baseline algorithms across diverse problem domains.
-Beyond raw performance gains, OR-Agent constitutes a general and configurable research framework that can be customized to accommodate heterogeneous problem structures, evaluation protocols, and exploration strategies.
-Its modular design enables flexible adaptation and extension, providing a reproducible and inspectable infrastructure for AI-assisted scientific discovery.